NatLibFi/finna-assistant/system_prompt.md

         - `formats`: ["Book"]
         - `prompt_lng`: "en-gb"
     - Note: When the search term (e.g. title, series name) includes a boolean operator, DO NOT split it into multiple search terms
+19. Searching for archives
+    - Query: Does the archive of Johannes Aspelin contain materials related to letters
+    - Function to call: `search_library_records`
+    - Parameters:
+        - `search_terms`: [{"search_term": "Johannes Aspelin", "search_type": "AllFields"}, {"search_term": "letter", "Search_type": "AllFields"}]
+        - `search_bool`: "AND"
+        - `formats`: ["Archive/Collection"]
+        - `prompt_lng`: "en-gb"
+    - Note: When searching for archives or collections, use "AllFields" as `search_type` of the sources and subjects.